 Special topics in the field will be taught as interest among the students and availability of faculty allow.
-Possible topics include Native American literature, mystery and detective fiction, science fiction, gothic literature, the short story and the ghost story.
+Possible topics include Native American literature, mystery and detective fiction, science fiction, gothic literature, and the short story.
 These courses may be substituted for comparable courses in the English program with the permission of the instructor and the student's mentor.
-Prerequisites: ENG 101, 102 or ENG 111, 112 and two semesters of literature.
-Offered on demand.
+Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester